 In Norway, a study has shown that half of over 10 000 tonnes of microplastic from different processes end up in the ocean each year.
 Most of this microplastic come from car tires, paint, rubber granules from artificial turf and textiles.

 Since the early 1950s, a study has estimated that more than 8.3 billion tonnes of plastic have been produced.
 The source of this is the popularity of single-use plastics that wraps our food, bottled water, carry our coffee and straws.
-Ogoori recognises that in order to truly regenerate our degraded nature and stop more wildlife from dying, the plastic needs to be collected and stored in objects so that it does not enter nature ever again.
-This is what we call PCS “Plastic Capture and Storage”, a nod to CCS “Carbon Capture and Storage” and a hope that PCS will develop faster than that technology.
+Ogoori recognises that plastic needs to be collected and stored in objects so that it does not enter nature ever again.
+This is what we call PCS “Plastic Capture and Storage”, a nod to CCS “Carbon Capture and Storage”.

 Plastic Capture and Storage

 In 2020, Ope and Vestre, together with Environmentalist Rune Gaasø, have founded the company Ogoori, which will offer traceable plastic raw materials collected from the ocean with a guarantee of origin.
 A large fraction of the plastic is collected by volunteers from all over the world, through the organisation In The Same Boat on their cleanups along the Norwegian coastline.
-The 100% ownerless ocean plastic will be tracked through blockchain technology from technology partner Empower.
-The goal is to upcycle 500-1000 metric tons of ocean plastic to new raw materials in 2020 alone.
+The 100% ownerless marine plastic will be tracked through blockchain technology from technology partner Empower.

 Backed by Researchers

-However, through a preliminary project in 2018, the research institute SINTEF verified for the parties Ope, Vestre and then partner Fjord Fiesta, that ocean plastic is functionally capable for use in products.
+However, through a preliminary project in 2018, the research institute SINTEF verified for the parties Ope, Vestre and then partner Fjord Fiesta, that marine plastic is functionally capable for use in products.
 Ope and Vestre has also been collaborating with researchers since 2018 for the CIRCit Norden research project which included six work packages on business models and circular economy.
 With the constant feedback and input between both researchers and the companies, this can ensure a truly, systemic change that implements the triple bottom line – People, Planet and Profit.
-Though Lars Urheim, CEO of Ope, included a fourth P that represents ‘Purpose’.
-This would focus on activities that affects future generation in the future, so that companies are held accountable.

 Marine Plastic For Rent